 - Iron is needed for baby’s development and your ability to build healthy blood cells, which deliver oxygen to you and baby.

 - Choline is important for spinal cord formation.

-- Vitamin A as beta carotene for immune system function.
-Retinyl palmitate is considered a teratogen and should not be taken during pregnancy.
+- Vitamin A as beta carotene for immune system function, skin health and eye development.
+Retinyl palmitate is considered a teratogen and should not be taken in high doses during pregnancy.
+This is why using a prenatal specifically over a standard multivitamin is best.
+According to Linus Pauling Institute, no birth defects have been observed in vitamin A doses below 3,000 μg RAE/day (10,000 IU/day).

 - Multiple capsules to be taken in divided doses.
 There is a limit to how much you can absorb at once.
 For example, the body can not absorb more than 600 mg of calcium at a time.
 And even absorbing that much is a stretch.
 In my practice, I advise my patients to avoid one-a-day vitamins for this reason.

 Keep reading because I'm sharing a whole lot more about what to look for in a prenatal, as well as the prenatal vitamin I recommend to my patients.

 What is the meaning of prenatal and postnatal?

 Prenatal vitamins get their name because they are intended to be used before and during pregnancy.
 Prenatal refers to the time before and during pregnancy, but before birth.
 Postnatal (or postpartum) is the time following the birth of your baby.

 Your nutrient needs are higher while pregnant, but did you know they are even higher while breastfeeding?
 Not to mention you are recovering your body postpartum.
 This is why it is recommended that women continue their prenatal for as long as they are breastfeeding.